invictus-ir/Microsoft-Extractor-Suite/docs/source/functionality/UnifiedAuditLog.rst

     - Output is the parameter specifying the CSV or JSON output type.
     - Default: CSV

--MergeCSVOutput (optional)
+-MergeOutput (optional)
-    - MergeCSVOutput is the parameter specifying if you wish to merge CSV outputs to a single file.
+    - MergeOutput is the parameter specifying if you wish to merge CSV outputs to a single file.
     - Default: No

 -OutputDir (optional)